shoui520/shoui520.github.io/docs/vn.md

 Intel-based iMac Pro (all models)
 Intel-based Mac Pro introduced in 2013 or later

-Search on Google for how to use Bootcamp on your Mac.
+Search on Google for how to use Boot Camp on your Mac.
 Contact me on Discord if you need help with getting either a Windows 7 or 10 ISO.

 #### HIGHLY EXPERIMENTAL: Wine Method (macOS 10.8 - 10.14)